By Aleksandar Brisevac, The Institute for Cultural Diplomacy.

 The conference provided the platform for activists, experts, academics and world leaders involved in the field of Human Rights to come together, create alliances, and better coordinate their activities, thus promoting better implementation and enforcement of Human Rights in a more effective nature.

-To find out more about Ms. Blanche Foster’s Lecture please take your time to watch the video below.
+For more of Dr. James Smith’s Lecture please take your time to watch the video recording.